radius-project/blog/radblog/content/posts/2024/radius-roadmap/index.md

 ## Current priorities

 At this stage of the project, building an active and diverse open-source community for Radius is our top priority and we will focus on work that accelerates the growth of our community and adopters.
 Items like testing, pipelines, automation, and bug fixes that make life easier for open-source contributors are our upcoming focus.
-In terms of feature work, we are currently focused on what our community and users have identified as our most strategic areas: Recipes, Application Graph, pre-provisioned resources, and serverless container runtimes.
+In terms of feature work, we are currently focused on what our community and users have identified as our most strategic areas: recipes, application graph and dashboard, and serverless container runtimes.

 ### Radius Recipes